sunnypatel165/c2c2018/Session03/README.md

 	Time complexity for ```binarySearch```is ```O(log2(N))```.
 	Essentially, we are decreasing the array size by half at each stage which makes the algorithm faster.

-3.	**Did you know you have been applying binary search all your lives? - Dictonories.
+3.	**Did you know you have been applying binary search all your lives? - Dictionaries.
 Think about it.**

 ### <a name="assignments"></a>Assignments